CodeBreweryReloaded/ikitomo/README.md

 )
 ```

-In our case, all source files are contained in the `aseprite` folder and all different palettes are inside the `plattes` folder.
+In our case, all source files are contained in the `aseprite` folder and all different palettes are inside the `palattes` folder.
 The script renders each animation to a spritesheet and some metadata and dumps it all into the `export` folder.

 ### Importing